drdrang/tedist/README.md

-This is a simple Python script for taking your [TextExpander][2] snippet groups and putting them in a form suitable for inclusion in the [TE-Snippets][1] community site.
+Tedist is a simple Python script for taking your [TextExpander][2] snippet groups and putting them in a form suitable for inclusion in the [TE-Snippets][1] community site.

 Many people who use TextExpander regularly have a naming convention they use with all their snippets.
 My snippets, for example, always start with a semicolon.
 Brett Terpstra's always start with a pair of commas.
 The idea is to use a prefix that's both easy to type—so it takes little effort to use—and will never show up in the course of your normal writing or programming—so your snippets don't expand accidentally.